Skip to main content

 Packagemembase (npm)

-The npx -y membase@latest --client <client> CLI command handles registration and auth automatically for supported clients.
+For MCP setups, the npx -y membase@latest --client <client> CLI command handles registration and auth automatically for supported clients.
 See the Agents guide for per-client setup.

 Tools